To download the Library's catalog of events for spring/summer 2017, click here.

 To request a copy in the mail, please email Andy at email@example.com or call 415-567-3327 x 703.
 Click here to sign up for the Library's e-newsletter, with news of upcoming programs, community events, and new titles.

 All events take place at the Jewish Community Library, 1835 Ellis Street in San Francisco, unless indicated.
 Free garage parking is available on Pierce between Ellis and Eddy (click here for a map).

-Film Class: Everything Is Illuminated
+Film Class: 'Counsellor-At-Law'

-THURSDAY, MARCH 2, 7 P.M.
+THURSDAY, JULY 20, 7 P.M.

 In an unlikely bit of casting reflecting the studios’ distaste for Jewish actors playing Jewish roles, John Barrymore portrays a Jewish immigrant who has risen from the East Side slums to a high-powered law practice, but suddenly faces the possible collapse of both his career and his marriage.
 William Wyler directed this engaging portrait of a man caught between his roots and his aspirations, between the law and the real world’s slippery ethics.
 1933, 82 minutes, in English.

 As the centrality of immigration in American history and identity has been at the forefront in recent months, we will examine films made during an era when most American Jews were immigrants themselves or the children of immigrants.

 Taught by Library Director Howard Freedman.
 Films will be shown in video projection.